HelpBot Assistant

 Dependencies

-The following list of dependencies are required to use the Message control in the application.
+The list of dependencies required to use the Message component in your application is given below:

 |-- @syncfusion/ej2-notifications